-- Evaluate your cat’s toxin loading by analyzing environmental chemicals and vaccines.
-These items may include household cleaners, candles, sprays, plugins, scented sprays, and the bedding linen.
-Consider switching to non-toxic cutlery like ceramic, glass or stainless steel.
+Evaluate your cat’s toxin loading by analyzing environmental chemicals and vaccines.
+These items may include household cleaners, candles, sprays, plugins, scented sprays, and bedding linen.
+Consider switching to non-toxic cutlery like ceramic, glass, or stainless steel.

-- Do not use medicated ointment of medicated creams that were a prescription of previous acne occurrences.
+Do not use medicated ointment or medicated creams that were a prescription for previous acne occurrences.
 Creams containing Zinc oxide, antifungal properties, hydrocortisone, and other similar products are potentially harmful to cats.

 At-home treatment options